 A simulation with snow removed from the western corner of the basin (NW) was completed to emulate situations where downsloping westerly flow has melted the snowpack there, similar to the conditions during early February 2014.
-The removal of snow cover in the NW simulation proved to have very little impact on the overall CAP structure, e.g., modeled 2-m temperatures and vertical structure within the PBL in the Basin’s core show strong similarities to those in the FULL simulation (see Figs. 3.5, 3.7, 3.8).
+The removal of snow cover in the NW simulation proved to have very little impact on the overall CAP structure, e.g., modeled 2-m temperatures and vertical structure within the PBL in the basin’s core show strong similarities to those in the FULL simulation (see Figs. 3.5, 3.7, 3.8).
 Temperatures at 2-m are, on average, within ~0.2 °C of FULL (Table 3.3).
 Nonetheless, differences in 2-m temperatures are detected near the snow boundary (e.g., compare Fig. 3.8b to Fig. 3.8c).
 The lower albedo and increased solar absorption of the region where snow is removed in the NW simulation leads to 2 m temperatures that average 2.5-3 °C higher than the same region in the FULL run while temperature differences over areas that remain snow-covered are generally less than 0.25 °C higher.
 These patterns hold true for both daytime and nighttime periods.
 As a consequence of this enhanced low-level temperature gradient, a thermally driven circulation is produced across the snow boundary (Fig. 3.13).
 The 10-m zonal wind component over the bare ground in the NW run is 1.5-2 m s-1 more negative (easterly) than the same region in the FULL simulation when averaged over the entire simulation.
 Furthermore, this “snow breeze” extends several km away from the snow boundary in both directions indicating that the circulation has significant horizontal extent.

 3.6 Flow Features